jsonshan/NYC-car-accidents/README.md

 My objective in the exploration is to find ways to prevent vehicle accidents and expose the dangers of car accidents.

+### Recommendations
+1. **Vehicle Type-Specific Initiatives**: Develop targeted initiatives aimed at sedan and SUV drivers, as these vehicles are the majority involved in car accidents.
+This could include educational programs focused on handling these vehicles and strategies for minimizing collision risks.

+2. **Seasonal Safety Campaigns**: Launch seasonal safety campaigns targeting the spring and winter months, which are identified as the seasons with the highest number of car crashes

+3. **Public Awareness Campaigns**: Since driver inattention/distraction is identified as the number one cause of vehicle accidents, consider launching ads and events that promote safe driving practices

+4. **Infrastructure Improvements**: Work with city authorities to identify and address infrastructure issues in Brooklyn, the borough with the most car crashes.
+This might involve improving road signs, fixing traffic signals, and initiating road maintenance

+5. **Seasonal Safety Campaigns**: Launch seasonal safety campaigns targeting the spring and winter months, which are identified as the seasons with the highest number of car crashes

+6. **Increased Emergency Services**: Deploy additional police and emergency medical personnel to areas prone to frequent car collisions

 ### Findings:
 Vehicle accidents most frequently occur between the morning and afternoon